nikfrank/canijs/cani-dynamo/example/dynamo-cognito/README.md

 if can use cognitoIAMpolicy.json from this example, make sure to change the ARN to your table's (from step 2)

+grab the arn & region from the sample code you see, dump it in your cani-config

 step 4) Success!